pwr-cloudprogramming/a12-NouranElmenshawy/README.md

 - Managed database access restrictions to ensure secure communication between services.

 **Surprises:**
-- The simplicity and efficiency of integrating AWS services to build a robust backend for the application.
+- The simplicity and efficiency of integrating AWS services to build a robust backend for the application (but it's very complex at the berginning).

 **Database Choice:**
 - Chose DynamoDB for its scalability, flexibility, and performance, making it suitable for handling game results and ranking calculations.